microsoft/devbench/README.md

 The scripts `generate_benchmark.py` and `generate_completions.py` were used for our specific experimental setup, which primarily uses Azure AI Foundry to access various language models.
 If you're using different methods to access these models, you'll need to modify these scripts accordingly:

 - `generate_benchmark.py`: This script may need modifications in how it authenticates and calls language models to generate benchmark test cases.
-- `generate_completions.py`: This script contains hardcoded endpoints and authentication methods for specific models through Azure AI Foundry and other platforms.
+This script contains an anonymized endpoint (e.g., `[ANONYMIZED-ENDPOINT-1]`) and deployment name (e.g., `[ANONYMIZED-DEPLOYMENT-1]`).
+You will need to replace these with your own valid endpoint and deployment name you're using.
+- `generate_completions.py`: This script contains anonymized endpoints (e.g., `[ANONYMIZED-ENDPOINT-1]`) and deployment names (e.g., `[ANONYMIZED-DEPLOYMENT-1]`).
+You will need to replace these with your own valid endpoints and deployment names for each model service you're using.

+These scripts should be considered templates that demonstrate the methodology rather than plug-and-play solutions.
+You'll need to:
+1. Replace all anonymized endpoints and deployment names with your actual values
-Consider these scripts as templates that demonstrate the methodology rather than plug-and-play solutions.
-You'll likely need to adapt the model access methods, API calls, and authentication to match your specific infrastructure and available model access methods.
+2. Adapt the model access methods, API calls, and authentication to match your specific infrastructure
+3. Ensure you have the proper API keys and credentials for each model you intend to use

 ### ⚠️ Security Warning: Executing LLM-Generated Code